Notes on the Geography of Egypt: Tanda: Photo 2

-Since 1952, Egypt's irrigated area has increased by about a third, to almost 8 million acres--about 1,200 square miles.
+Since 1952, Egypt's irrigated cropland has increased by about a third to almost 8 million acres--about 1,200 square miles.
 The "New Lands," as they are known, flank the margins of the 5 million acres of "Old Lands," about half of which were actually reclaimed during the 19th century.
-Thus, the irrigated area of Egypt is about triple what it was in 1800.
+In other words, the irrigated area of Egypt is about triple what it was in 1800.
 Then, irrigation was a matter of the summer flood, whose waters were directed into settling basins for a month of so before being passed to a lower basin.
 During the 19th century, the flood regime was replaced by perennial irrigation with water brought by canals.
-The canals were deliberately laid out slightly below ground level, which forces farmers to raise the water.
-It's a huge job, but it's also one that gives farmers plenty of reason not to waste water or take more than they need.
+The canals were deliberately laid out slightly below ground level, which forced farmers to raise the water.
+It imposed a huge workload, but also gave farmers plenty of reason not to waste water or take more than they needed.

 Back to Egypt: Tanda chapter

 Short link for this page: http://www.greatmirror.com?justpic=1708